jeisonrosario66/API_hiphop/README.md

 # API_hiphop

-* It is a project with the objective of collect and organize much data the music RAP to expose it.
+* API_hip_hop is a project with the objective of collect and organize much data the music RAP to expose it.
 In this first stage will show only data about artist

 **App in production state**